Strong-AI-Lab/Logical-Reasoning-Reading-Comprehension-ReClor/README.md

 We also finetune a RoBERTa-large-mnli by ourselves.
 The finetuning code and hyperparameters are referred from the Huggingface (https://github.com/huggingface/transformers/tree/master/examples/pytorch/text-classification).
 You need to clone the transformers code (https://github.com/huggingface/transformers) firstly.

-The files under the MNLI can be downloaded from [here](https://drive.google.com/drive/folders/159eVK6IsKRvzJPwdawJphnfMBr9MtDtO?usp=sharing), which are organized from the original MNLI website.

 **[MNLI Project page](https://www.nyu.edu/projects/bowman/multinli/)**

 ##  How to run the code?